RichardJohnNowell/Only-Analog-secondhand-records-/README.md

 although it would need more server storage space.</p>

-<p>Perhaps most needed is a way for members to have their own personal 'details pad' to write information about
+<p>Secondly, but perhaps most needed, is a way for members to have their own personal 'details pad' to write information about
 reservations.
 I tried this using various existing apps like event diaries, but these were too big and complicated and probably unnecessary with mobile phone accessories a few clicks away.
 I also tried a simple text file downloader found on Codepen, but this did not work satisfactorily and froze the profile page.</p>